About Multiple Sclerosis

 RETHINKING MS aims to create greater visibility for the unmet needs experienced by people with MS, with a particular focus on three key areas: timely diagnosis and personalised treatment; interdisciplinary and coordinated care; and adaptable support in daily life, including rehabilitation and social protection.

 On the 6th November 2019, we presented at the European Parliament “MEP Interest Group Meeting on Brain, Mind and Pain”, the evidence collected in the country profiles with the support of the speakers who will be previewing the findings of the RETHINKING MS project.
 The full event report can be read here.

 To download the reports related to Denmark, Italy, Romania and Spain as well as the Rethinking MS in Europe report and the Policy Assessment Tool document, please click the relevant icon at the top of this page.
-The project will be formally launched on the International Day of Persons with Disabilities on the 3rd December 2019 and the Brain Awareness Week which took place on 16-22 March 2020.
+The project was formally launched on the International Day of Persons with Disabilities on the 3rd December 2019 and the Brain Awareness Week which took place on 16-22 March 2020.